Topic module

 Community Property

-Property acquired during marriage is usually analyzed through a community-versus-separate lens.
+Property acquired during marriage starts with a community-versus-separate lens.

 DTPA

-Consumer-protection questions look for deceptive conduct, reliance, and consumer harm.
+Look for misleading conduct, consumer reliance, and harm.

 Foreclosure